Making-Sense-Info/Varese/use-cases/insee.md

     categories-16.png Yes
     2
     categories-16.png No

+where the representedVariable NUSEWEB is the Last personal use of the Internet with the following categories:
+    1
+    categories-16.png In the last three months
+    2
+    categories-16.png Between 3 months and one year
+    3
+    categories-16.png More than a year ago
+    4
+    categories-16.png Never used the internet

 - we could open the discussion by analysing the gap between what exists and what should be used (in terms of representation, universe) to improve the documentation and actionability of metadata in a repetitive context.